samanthaweglinski/AirBnB/API_doc.md

     ```json
     {
-      "message": "Spot couldn't be found",
+      "message": "Property couldn't be found",
       "statusCode": 404
     }
     ```

-## Create a Booking from a Spot based on the Spot's id
+## Create a Booking from a Property based on the Spot's id

-Create and return a new booking from a spot specified by id.
+Create and return a new booking from a Property specified by id.

 * Require Authentication: true
-* Require proper authorization: Spot must NOT belong to the current user
+* Require proper authorization: Property must NOT belong to the current user
 * Request
   * Method: POST
   * URL: properties/:propertyId/bookings